Prevention activities near you

 Each year the Victorian Country Fire Authority in conjunction with the Department of Sustainability and Environment conducts a number of bushfire investigation courses and bushfire investigation skills maintenance courses.

-For more information about police and fire agencies in Victoria:
+For more information about police and fire agencies in Victoria, visit the following websites:

 Arson Information Network

 This network is a multifaceted information and intelligence sharing network that uses management and prevention strategies to combat arson.
 Bringing together the resources of the Fire and Emergency Services Authority, Western Australia Police and the Department of Environment and Conservation, the network ensures that firefighters and the community pass all critical information about bushfire arson to the police.

 You can find out more about the Arson Information Network on the Western Australia Police website.

 This database enables real-time spatial and temporal interrogation of all fire incidents occurring throughout Western Australia.
 The database: